ykyaol7/ykyaol7.github.io/index.md

 ## About me

 Hi!
-I am Yuekun Yao, a PhD student in computational linguistics at Saarland University working with [Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
+I am Yuekun Yao, a Ph.D. student in computational linguistics at Saarland University working with [Alexander Koller](https://www.coli.uni-saarland.de/~koller/).

 My research interests focus on structured prediction tasks in natural language understanding, including syntactic parsing, semantic role labeling and semantic parsing.
 Currently I am especially interested in using sequence-to-sequence models to learn compositional generalization, a key ability that humans use to generate infinate natural language sentences from finite grammar structures.